Understanding Outdoor Air Temperature Measurements

 - After the measurement period has concluded, remove the logger.

-- If necessary, connect the logger to the laptop or phone via USB cable.
+- If necessary, connect the logger to a laptop or phone via USB cable.
 Otherwise, use the software to connect with the logger via Bluetooth.

-- Use the proprietary software to Stop the logger and end data collection.
+- Use the proprietary software to stop the logger and end data collection.

 - Download all data from the logger and save the file in the.csv file format for analysis.

-Problem 1: Logger is measuring unexpected values
+Logger measures unexpected values

-Problem 2: Logger screen is blank
+Logger screen is blank